- Table of Contents

 - Enhanced Risk Management: With increasing operational complexities and geopolitical uncertainties, there is a growing emphasis on comprehensive risk management strategies.
 Contracts will likely include more detailed risk allocation provisions, insurance requirements, and contingency plans to address potential disruptions.

-- Regulatory Compliance and Adaptation: As regulations evolve to address environmental and safety concerns, contracts will need to be more adaptive to changing legal frameworks.
-This includes incorporating compliance measures for new regulations and standards, as well as provisions for navigating complex regulatory environments.
+- Regulatory Compliance and Adaptation: As regulations evolve to address environmental and safety concerns, contracts must be more adaptive to changing legal frameworks.
+This includes incorporating compliance measures for new regulations and standards and provisions for navigating complex regulatory environments.

-- Focus on Decarbonization: Contracts will increasingly address decarbonization goals, including commitments to reduce greenhouse gas emissions and invest in renewable energy sources.
+- Focus on Decarbonisation: Contracts will increasingly address decarbonisation goals, including commitments to reduce greenhouse gas emissions and invest in renewable energy sources.
 This trend reflects the industry's broader strategy to transition towards cleaner energy solutions and meet global climate targets.

-- Integration of Circular Economy Principles: Future contracts may incorporate principles of the circular economy, focusing on resource efficiency, waste reduction, and the reuse of materials.
+- Integration of Circular Economy Principles: Future contracts may incorporate principles of the circular economy, focusing on resource efficiency, waste reduction, and material reuse.
 This approach aligns with global efforts to create more sustainable and resilient supply chains.

 Future Trend | Description |